mweel1/usa_high_level/USA-Internet/content-moderation/index.md

 AI will also scan the content for anything that is a national security risk.
 AI will be initially trained, and further trained as content is discovered to be found as a national security risk.
 Manufacturing anthrax, Developing bombs, and other illicit activities.

-The content will also be checked at the [.copyright office](/copyright/) for copyright violations if the requesting user's e-mail address is not registered.
+The content will also be checked at the [.copyright office](/copyright/) for copyright violations if the requesting user's e-mail address is not registered as a copyright owner.

-Content provider profiles can be set to automatic approve, or go to the content filtering portal's Queue Management Module.
+Content provider profiles can be set to automatic approve if they have a good reputation, or go to the content filtering portal's Queue Management Module.

 ### Approved Content